What to Bring

 -

-Figure on bringing at least a liter of water, and even more on a hot
+Figure on bringing at least a litre of water, and even more on a hot

 day.
 In warm weather, consider freezing it.
 Leave your bottle in